BIBLE PASSAGE:

 It’s a question that countless people have probably asked themselves.

-During good times we might not be concerned whether Jesus cares or
+During good times we might not have concerns about Jesus caring

-not, but whenever we are experiencing bad times, this could be the first
+about us, but whenever we are experiencing bad times, this might

 Financial difficulties, sicknesses, job or family stresses, loss of a loved one,